-Skidmore Compost is a student run composting program that services the Northwoods Apartment Village.
-With over 400 students living in this village, we are able to divert a large amount of food waste from the landfill.
-Since 2011, the program has diverted over 15,000 pounds of food waste from landfills.
-The compost created by the program is donated to the Skidmore Student Garden where it is used to amend soils and promote the growth of healthy, fresh, organic vegetables.
+Skidmore Compost is a student-run composting program that services the Northwoods and Sussman apartment villages.
+With more than 600 students living in these villages, we are able to divert a large amount of food waste from the landfill.
+Since 2011, the program has diverted over 100,000 pounds of food waste from landfills while preventing harmful greenhouse gas emissions.
+The compost created by the program is donated to the Skidmore Community Garden, where it is used to enrich soils and promote the growth of healthy, fresh, organic vegetables.

-The 2012-2013 academic year brought many improvements to the Skidmore Compost program.
-For the first time, Sustainable Skidmore hired two Student Compost Managers.
-There was a significant increase in student volunteerism and general awareness of Skidmore Compost program with the new student leadership, allowing the program to expand its reach on campus and make improvements to the program.
-Students began collecting compost from apartments with bicycles and trailers, reducing our dependence on fossil fueled vehicles.
-The group also partnered with Skidmore Dining Services and began collecting coffee grounds from the Dining Hall and all three campus cafés.
+The 2012–13 academic year brought many improvements to the Skidmore Compost Program.
+For the first time, Sustainable Skidmore hired two student compost managers.
+There was a significant increase in student volunteerism and general awareness of the Skidmore Compost Program with the new student leadership, allowing the program to expand its reach on campus and make improvements to the program.
+Students began collecting compost from apartments with bicycles and trailers, reducing our dependence on fossil-fueled vehicles.
+The group also partnered with Skidmore Dining Services and began collecting coffee grounds from the dining hall and all three campus cafés.

-Skidmore Compost continues to move forward.
+Skidmore Compost continues to expand.
 A new biodegradable bag program is being used within the Northwoods apartments, helping improve the cleanliness of the program for apartment residents.
 We are also moving beyond simply servicing the Northwoods Village.
-Now, Skidmore Compost offers educational events that teach students how to reduce the total amount of waste they create.
+Now, Skidmore Compost offers educational events that teach students how to reduce the amount of waste they create.
 Although it is important to compost food waste, it is more important to find ways to minimize waste in general.
-Skidmore Compost has offered food preparation workshops that show how to properly cut vegetables so that edible part are not wasted, and how to properly store foods so they last longer in your apartment.
+Skidmore Compost has offered food preparation workshops that show how to properly cut vegetables so that edible parts are not wasted, and how to properly store foods so they last longer.